 It was the longstanding wish of the congregation to replace the pink-blue-yellow windows in the nave with stained glass windows.
-It was time the old windows were replaced because they were leaky and not energy efficient by current standards – allowing in heat in the summer, cold in the winter.
+It was time.
+The windows were replaced because they were old and leaky and not energy efficient by current standards – allowing in heat in the summer, and cold in the winter.

 In 2002 work was begun.
 A committee was formed by our church council (Sieghard Schmidt, Olaf Weigelin, Heinz Gutsch, Edmund Scholz, Horst Zimmer, and Hans-Joachim Arndt) and a design studio and manufacturer and installers were chosen.

 After many conversations and discussions, a small group conveyed the wishes of our congregational members to the artists in a meeting in August e.g. use of biblical stories from the Old and the New Testament, use of symbols, no portrayal of figures, each window is represented by two symbols.
 The committee attempted to accommodate all ideas and wishes of the congregation.